mopore/jni-dot-files/vim/README.md

 arrows up and down will navigate over the items.

-## For testing with Debian or Manjaro
+## For testing with Debian or Manjaro in Docker
 ### Debian-based
 Create the container
 ```